Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             current directory is used.
       --bam_type BAM_TYPE, -t BAM_TYPE
                             Please assign the type of BAM.
-If the BAM files are produced by mapping to the close genome of the query genome, please key in "closed_genome". the mutations between the closed genome and query genome can be detected for generating sequence of the query genome.
+If the BAM files are produced by mapping to the closed genome of the query genome, please key in "closed_genome". the mutations between the closed genome and query genome can be detected for generating sequence of the query genome.